olivegarden888/Anvi_BlueStampPortfolio/index.md

  ## Description

   For my third milestone, I used the robotic arm I built in Milestone 2 and added code to control it with a joystick.
 Now, I can move the arm just by moving the joystick.
 Different directions on the joystick make different parts of the arm move.
 For example, pushing the joystick to the left makes the base of the arm rotate.
-For my modifications I want to either add a speaker to the arm or add wheels so it can move around while grabbing things.

 ## Challenges